 “Sensations, percepts and affects, are beings whose validity lies in themselves and exceeds any lived.
 They could be said to exist in the absence of man because man, as he is caught in stone, on the canvas, or by words, is himself a compound of percepts and affects.
 The work of art is a being of sensation and nothing else: it exists in itself.”
 (Deleuze and Guattari, 2011, 164)

-Through their form, in a relation to associated discourses, paintings have a force, and they stake a position.
+Paintings have a force, and they stake a position.
 Perhaps, following a Deleuze-Guattarian approach, they create through the bloc of sensation a possible world, that which is to come.

-The percepts and affects of paintings, however, are not only present in the relationship of a viewer to an individual painting, but also in those relationships between paintings.
+The percepts and affects of paintings are not only present in the relationship of a viewer to an individual painting, but also in those relationships between paintings.
 Inherent in the painting objects are ranges of possibilities that become active in the way they are exhibited.
 A painting exhibition involves the physical space it occurs in: an assemblage is created in the relationship of a viewer and a single or group of paintings, but also with other bodies in the environment.
 In Pendent, the paintings were placed in-between the roof rafters of a warehouse.
 Their placement, high above the ground angled down towards the ground, created a bloc of sensation which opened a range of associations for me: isolation and inclusion, a thoughtful moment, a watchfulness, an ominous gaze.
 I feel like this series creates a vantage point over a collection of movements, and through a watchfulness, and through a mirroring, became complicit in the viewers’ movements below.